taufik-my/taufik-my.github.io/_pages/about.md

 <p>I am interested in applying technology, especially AI, for good.
 Currently, I’m focused on computational sustainability, working as an undergraduate research intern at <a href='https://melab.kaist.ac.kr/'>MetaEarth Lab</a>.
 Outside of my academic pursuits, I love traveling 🗺️ and photography 📸, and I enjoy singing in my free time 🎶.</p>

 <p>I am also fascinated by startup culture and policy-making.
 Ultimately, I hope my existence can contribute something good to the world.
-Welcome to my personal website!😬 TETSlg</p>
+Welcome to my personal website!😬</p>